HELL AND THE WRATH OF GOD:

 The Reality of What is Coming

-For far too many believers, including unfortunately, many well-regarded pastors and teachers, hell and the wrath of God are considered to be unnecessary doctrines, despite the fact that they are clear realities in the scriptures.
-Teaching about the “winepress of the fury of the wrath of God Almighty” doesn’t exactly bring the young and upwardly mobile into church, and it certainly doesn’t increase book sales.
-Some popular authors and teachers even deny that hell exists, or state that it is simply a place of emotional and spiritual separation from God, without fire or torment.
-But the Bible, including Jesus Christ Himself, on many occassions, says otherwise.
-If the fury of our God’s wrath is coming…and it is…then I certainly want to know about it, and I want those I care for to know about it as well.
+Teaching about the winepress of the fury and fierceness of the wrath of God doesn’t exactly bring the young and upwardly mobile into church, and it certainly doesn’t increase book sales.
+Some popular pastors and Christian authors are now taking this selective Bible belief one step further, and are actually denying that hell (and the lake of fire) exists, or postulate that it is simply a place of emotional and spiritual separation from God.
+To them the lake of fire is simply a metaphor for a permanently depressed state where God is absent…but the Bible, including Jesus Christ Himself, says otherwise.
+If the fierceness and fury of God’s wrath is coming…and it is…then I certainly want to know about it, and I want those I care for to know about it as well.

-It is impossible to truly understand what Jesus Christ did for us by stepping off of His heavenly throne (See, Ezekiel 1:25-28) and becoming man, in order to die a brutal death for us as a sin offering, unless we understand exactly what He was saving us from.
-Jesus did all of this because He loves us, and because He does not want us to go to the horrible place called hell prepared for Satan and the angels who hated and rejected both Him and His Father.
-If we choose to reject this great salvation, which Jesus has achieved for us, then we are choosing to follow the prince of this world…and we will join him at death in a place of both darkness and fire, where the worm never dies and the fire is never, ever quenched.
+It is impossible to truly understand what exactly Jesus Christ did for us by stepping off of His heavenly throne (See, Ezekiel 1:25-28) and becoming a man, unless we understand what He was saving us from.
+Jesus lived 33 dirty, sweaty years full of rejection and pain…because He loves us, and because He does not want us to go to the horrible place called hell, prepared for Satan and the angels who hated and rejected both Him.
+If we choose to reject this great salvation, which Jesus has freely and gladly achieved for us, then we are choosing to follow the prince of this world…and we will join him at death in a place of both darkness and fire, where the worm never dies and the fire is never, ever quenched.

 Below I will summarize the many verses on hell and the wrath of God, which are found in the New Testament.